designed27/firebase-backup-s3-python/README.md

 ==============================

-Using python, you can automatically (with cron or heroku scheduler) backup all your Firebase data and store it savely on AWS S3.
+Using python, you can automatically (with cron or heroku scheduler) backup all your Firebase data and store it safely on AWS S3.

 The result is a new .json file in your S3 bucket whenever you run this script.